Yomi-F/SALES_ANALYSIS_DASHBOARD/README.md

 The analysis is based on data on a dummy data

-### THis Project was carried out using the following tools
+### This Project was carried out using the following tool
 - PowerBI Desktop
-- Excel